boldflight/BibleConverter/test_EPUB/output/jer.md

 [1] In the fourth year that Jehoiakim son of Josiah was king of Judah, the **Lord** spoke to Jeremiah concerning all the people of Judah.
 (That was the same as the first year that Nebuchadnezzar was king of Babylon.)
 [2] So the prophet Jeremiah spoke to all the people of Judah and to all the people who were living in Jerusalem.
-[3] “For the last twenty-three years, from the thirteenth year that Josiah son of Amon was ruling in Judah until now, the **Lord’**s messages have come to me and I have told them to you over and over again.
+[3] “For the last twenty-three years, from the thirteenth year that Josiah son of Amon was ruling in Judah until now, the **Lord**'s messages have come to me and I have told them to you over and over again.
 But you would not listen.
 [4] Over and over again the **Lord** has sent his servants the prophets to you.
 But you have not listened or paid attention.
 [5] He said through them, ‘Each of you must turn from your wicked ways and stop doing the evil things you are doing.
 If you do, I will allow you to continue to live here in the land that I gave to you and your ancestors as a lasting possession.
 [6] Do not pay allegiance to other gods and worship and serve them.
 Do not make me angry by the things that you do.
 Then I will not cause you any harm.’